 Your health and safety are our top priorities.
 Please be assured that the Department of Music is following guidelines issued by the Centers for Disease Control (CDC), Santa Clara County, and the state of California for increased health and safety procedures.

-The Stanford Department of Music looks forward to presenting in-person events in our venues again as we begin the 2021–22 academic year.
-Our patrons should be aware that campus-wide COVID policies are still in effect.
+The Stanford Department of Music is presenting in-person events in our venues as we continue the 2021–22 academic year.
 The following policies are based on current state, local, and university guidance.
 As has been the case for the past several months, this information is subject to change; we will keep you informed via our various publicity channels and signage posted at our venues regarding current COVID policies applying to our concerts.